FREQUENTLY ASKED QUESTIONS

 What is difference between SoftwareForge and ProjectForge?

 SoftwareForge and ProjectForge use the exact same tool suite (CollabNet TeamForge).
 The main difference lies in the mission of each site, and how the default project permissions are configured.
 SoftwareForge is functionally equivalent to http://sourceforge.net (the Open Source software sharing site), except that it is within the DOD firewall, and only accessible to authorized DOD users with a CAC or ECA certificate.
 The default project permissions are locked to 'open' for view access – any authorized site user can view any project on the site.
 Write permission to each project is controlled via roles that project administrators can assign.

-SoftwareForge is intended to promote cross-team and cross-service collaboration, and projects that can operate within these parameters are welcome to host projects free of charge on the site.
+SoftwareForge is intended to promote cross-team and cross-service collaboration, and projects that can operate within these parameters are welcome to host projects for a fee.

 ProjectForge, by contrast, is designed for those teams who want to utilize the TeamForge tools with more restrictive view and write permissions.
 The default permissions on this site are set to private, and project admins have the ability to customize the access controls for their projects based on their needs.
 ProjectForge is a completely separate instance of the tool suite, and is a fee-for-service offering.